rkabb/DE-Capstone-Project/README.md

  ## Files included

- - etl.py - pipeline to read data from HDFS, process and storedata in S3 in parquet format
+ - etl.py - pipeline to read data from HDFS, process and store data in S3 in parquet format

- Notebooks shows how the data is vbalidated after load and explored to get reports:
+ Notebooks shows how the data is validated after the load and explored to get reports:

      - Analyze Visitors By Country.ipynb
      - Analyze Visitors By Port.ipynb